Finding and evaluating information

 Your Library Subject support page is the main place to find the most relevant sources of information in your subject, including the key journal databases.
 It is important to search these databases to get the most up-to-date journal articles and research in your area.

-Choose your subject from the list below and then select "Subject resources".
+Choose your subject from the list below.

 Advanced searching tips